code4ref/code4ref.github.io/index.md

 for the recognition and adoption of the RSE role within academia, lead by the [UK Research Software Engineer Association](https://rse.ac.uk/).

-## Continuing Research Information Systems used in UK Universities
+## Current Research Information Systems used in UK Universities

 [UCISA](https://www.ucisa.ac.uk/) regularly survey UK Higher Education Institutions about the systems they use, including CRIS.
 [The 2017 results are